-This space heater also has the option to run a "cold" mode, which means that the heat is turned off and the machine functions as a traditional fan.
+This space heater also has the option to function as a traditional fan when running on "cold" mode, which turns the heat off.
 The Dyson Hot + Cool Jet Focus AM09 also comes with an oscillation setting and has an internal sensor that shuts the power off in case the device ever gets knocked over.

 The Lasko 755320, Comfort Zone CZ523RBK, Dr. Infrared Heater DR-968 and COSTWAY HT1195 were all given a score of 7 out of 10 for the convenience metric.
 Each one of these space heaters comes equipped with a digital readout and a thermostat that goes up and down in 1-degree increments.

-All of these models come with remote controls but we found the Dr. Infrared to be the most straightforward to use because unlike the remotes for other models the Dr. labels the buttons with words rather than symbols.
+All of these models come with remote controls, but we found the Dr. Infrared to be the most straightforward to use because, unlike the remotes for other models, the buttons on the Dr. are labeled with words instead of symbols.
 Out of the remotes that use symbols, the Lasko 755320 controls were the most intuitive to decipher and this model's controller fits comfortably in your hand.

-Both the Infrared and the COSTWAY HT1195 have timers that go all the way up to 12 hours with one-hour increments for those that need to feel the heat for extended periods of time.
+Both the Infrared and the COSTWAY HT1195 are great for those that need to feel the heat for extended periods of time, given that both have timers that go all the way up to 12 hours with one-hour increments.

 Of the models that scored a 7 out of 10 for convenience, the COSTWAY is the only one that comes with the option to turn the heat off and use the unit as a fan.

-The Lasko 5775 has similar controls to its cousin, the Lasko 755320, but because of its lack of a remote, we were only able to give it a score of 5 out of 10 for this metric.
-Coming in near the back of the pack is the AmazonBasics 1500W with a score of 4 out of 10 — this model has minimal settings and features, although we like that it can be used as a fan without the heating element engaged.
+The Lasko 5775 has similar controls to its cousin, the Lasko 755320, but since it lacks a remote, we were only able to give it a score of 5 out of 10 for this metric.
+Coming in near the back of the pack is the AmazonBasics 1500W with a score of 4 out of 10 — this bare-bones model has minimal settings and features, although we like that it can be used as a fan without the heating element engaged.

-In order to record some objective results, we ran each individual device in the same room for a set amount of time at the highest setting and then measured how much of a positive temperature change each heater was able to cause.
-We took readings every 20 minutes over the course of an hour.
-To ensure that our data was accurate we made sure the inside temperature of the test room was as close to 64 degrees Fahrenheit as possible at the start of each trial.
-To take it a step further we only ran the assessment when the outside temperature was in the low 30s.
+We ran each individual device in the same room for a set amount of time at the highest setting and then measured how much of a positive temperature change each heater was able to cause.
+Over the course of an hour, we took readings every 20 minutes.
+At the start of each trial, to ensure that our data was accurate, we made sure the inside temperature of the test room was as close to 64 degrees Fahrenheit as possible.
+We even took it a step further and only ran the assessment when the outside temperature was in the low 30s.
 We dedicated 20% of the total score to this metric.

 Some of the heaters did fairly well, but because we feel as though there is vast room for future improvement in the overall performance of space heaters we didn't give out any high scores for this assessment.
 Our three highest-scoring models, tying for a 6 out of 10, are the Lasko 755320, Dyson Hot + Cool Jet Focus AM09, and Vornado VH200.
 The Lasko 755320 was able to raise the temperature in the room 6.4 degrees in the first 20 minutes, 2.2 degrees in the second 20, and another 2.2 degrees in the third for a total of 10.8 degrees after an hour.
 After an hour, the Vornado increased the temperature of the room 11.2 degrees with a 7.5-degree increase in the first 20-minute interval, a 2-degree jump in the second interval, and 1.7 degrees in the third.

-The Dyson was the most impressive in the first 20 minutes where it was able to get the room temp to rise by 7.8 degrees.
+The Dyson was the most impressive — it was able to get the room temp to rise by 7.8 degrees in the first 20 minutes.
 During the second and third intervals, the room temp increased 2.3 and then 2 degrees.
 This model produced the greatest warmth upsurge over the entire hour at 12.1 degrees.

 For the final 10% of our total score, we assessed power consumption.
 Even though each of the devices in our review is 1500 watts, they actually use surprisingly different amounts of energy.
-If you aren't careful with your heater, you could drive your power bill through the roof.
+You could easily drive your power bill through the roof if you aren't careful with your use of the heater.
 To assess this metric we ran each heater on high for two hours and took readings with a wattmeter.

 From this data, we were able to see the power consumed by each model in kilowatt per hour (kWh).
 We looked up the current national average of cents per kWh and were then able to calculate the cost of running each device for ten hours, 1 day, 1 month, 3 months, 6 months, and a year.

 None of these models were especially efficient, and we feel as though there will be a vast improvement in space heater efficiency in years to come.
 That said, we concluded that four of the models in our review earned a 6 out of 10 for this metric.
-The COSTWAY HT1195 will run you $4.05 per day at its highest setting, as it uses 30.72 kWh in 24 hours.
+At its highest setting, the COSTWAY HT1195 will run you $4.05 per day, using 30.72 kWh in 24 hours.

-It is our hope that after reading this review you will be confident in our process and know for sure that you are purchasing the best space heater for your individual needs.
+It is our hope that after reading this review, you will be confident enough in our processes to purchase the best space heater for your individual needs.
 Stay warm out there.

 — Ross Patton and Austin Palmer